andy-apaez/Brute-Force-Simulator/README.md

 Mutated Variations – Tests variations like capitalized words, numbers, and common substitutions.

-Brute Force Attack – Attempts all possible combinations of characters up to a specified length. (current limit is around 6 million)
+Brute Force Attack – Attempts all possible combinations of characters up to a specified length. (current is 5 characters long, but can be configured)

 Real-Time Streaming – Live progress bar, attempts counter, and current guess display.

-Speed Indicator – Shows guesses per second in real time.

 ---
 Installation ⚙️